 Positioning Flights & Points & Miles Deals

-ana first class alert
+iberia business class alert

-This deal is long gone now – get the next amazing award alert with Thrifty Traveler Premium!
+Get the next amazing award alert with Thrifty Traveler Premium!

 The Risks with Positioning Flights: Delays & Cancellations

 We'll be upfront here: There is some risk to keep in mind with positioning flights.
-But that risk can easily be outweighed by substantial savings.
+But that risk can easily be outweighed by these substantial savings.

-One-stop journeys booked together protect you if the first leg is delayed or canceled.
+One-stop journeys booked together (as part of one reservation) protect you if the first leg is delayed or canceled.
 If your first flight lands too late to catch the second segment, the airline will put you on the next available flight.
-But that's not the case if you book a positioning flight separately.
-Some airlines will help you out when things go wrong … but you can't count on it.

 Read more: How to Survive (or Avoid) Flight Delays & Cancellations